-Clinical Practicums I, 2, 3, & 4
+Clinical Practicums 1, 2, 3, & 4

-For students enrolled in Clinical Practicum Courses 1-4 (SLP-501, SLP-503, SLP-505, SLP-507) who fail to make satisfactory progress, the following interventions will be applied:
+For MS-SLP students enrolled in Clinical Practicum Courses 1-4 (SLP-501, SLP-503, SLP-505, SLP-507) who fail to make satisfactory progress, the following interventions will be applied:

-- Minor concerns.
-Examples of minor concerns may include but not be limited to the following: - o being late or noticeably unprepared for a session - o delayed or no response to supervisor's communications or requests to meet - incomplete data collection - o missed meetings with a supervisor or missed clinical staffing - o dress code violations - failure to keep clinical spaces neat and organized - not responding to clinical supervisors' feedback about low-stakes concerns - o communication quality (vocal fry, minor articulation errors, etc.) - o Intervention for a student clinician's first minor concern: - The student clinician will meet with their clinical supervisor or Center Director to discuss the infraction.
+Minor concerns.
+Examples of minor concerns may include but not be limited to the following:

+- being late or noticeably unprepared for a session - delayed or no response to supervisor's communications or requests to meet - incomplete data collection - missed meetings with a supervisor or missed clinical roundtable - dress code violations - failure to keep clinical spaces neat and organized - not responding to clinical supervisors' feedback about low-stakes concerns - communication quality (vocal fry, minor articulation errors, etc.)

+Intervention for a student clinician's first minor concern:

+- The student clinician will meet with their clinical supervisor and/or Center Director to discuss the infraction.
 A follow-up meeting will be held after the first meeting to determine if the concern has been addressed sufficiently or if additional monitoring and support are needed.
-If the concern relates to documentation or lack of understanding of a clinical process or procedure,

-- the supervisor who raised the concern will work individually with the student clinician to practice the skill in need of attention.
-In the case of communication quality concerns, students may be asked to enroll in services through the Roseman Center for Speech, Language, and Hearing until satisfactory progress has been noted. - The concern and action plan may be documented by the clinical supervisor or Center Director in Starfish and Calipso.
-The Starfish flag will be cleared when the clinical supervisor or Center Director are satisfied with the student clinician's progress in addressing the concern. - o Intervention for multiple minor concerns: - The student clinician will meet with their clinical supervisor or Center Director and goals specific to the areas of concerns will be set in an action plan.
-If a student does not follow through with the action plan after meeting with their supervisor or the Center Director, the student's final grade for practicum may be reduced by a grade. - The concerns and related action plans will be documented by the clinical supervisor or Center Director in Starfish and Calipso.
-The Starfish flag will be cleared when the clinical supervisor or Center Director are satisfied with the student clinician's progress in addressing the concern. - Major concerns.
-Examples of major concerns may include but not be limited to the following: - Incompetent service delivery relative to stage of training (e.g., knowingly fabricating session data; inability to perform clinical tasks after being taught or demonstrated how to do them in clinically focused coursework, clinical staffings, or individual meetings with clinical supervisors or peers). - Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients. - Violating HIPAA. - Missed session without advanced notice (i.e., no call/no show). - Interventions for major concerns: - Incompetent service delivery.
-If a student clinician does not respond sufficiently to short-term interventions administered by their clinical supervisors or the Center Director, they may be asked to complete additional training (e.g., taking a course in a related field, completing an additional evidence-based practice assignment related to a client, viewing an ASHA webinar in a topic area related to the student's area of concern).
-If such interventions are not sufficient and the student earns a grade lower than a B for any Practicum course, the student will retake the course and they will not accrue clinical hours for the semester in which the non-passing grade was assigned.
-Note that all four Practicum courses need to be taken before a student is permitted to complete their two Externships.
+If the concern relates to documentation or lack of understanding of a clinical process or procedure, the supervisor who raised the concern will work individually with the student clinician to practice the skill in need of attention.
+In the case of communication quality concerns, students may be asked to enroll in services through the Roseman Center for Speech, Language, and Hearing until satisfactory progress has been noted. - The concern and action plan may be documented by the clinical supervisor or Center Director in Starfish via an MS-SLP Student Success Plan.
+The Starfish flag will be cleared when the clinical supervisor or Center Director are satisfied with the student clinician's progress in addressing the concern.

+Intervention for multiple minor concerns:

+The student clinician will meet with their clinical supervisor and/or Center Director and goals specific to the areas of concerns will be set in an MS-SLP Student Success Plan in Starfish If a student does not follow through with the plan after meeting with their supervisor or the Center Director, the student's final grade for practicum may be reduced by a grade.

+The concerns and related action plans will be documented by the clinical supervisor or Center Director in Starfish via an MS-SLP Student Success Plan.
+The Starfish flag will be cleared when the clinical supervisor or Center Director are satisfied with the student clinician's progress in addressing the concern.

+Major concerns.
+Examples of major concerns may include but not be limited to the following:

+- Incompetent service delivery relative to stage of training (e.g., knowingly fabricating session data; inability to perform clinical tasks after being taught or demonstrated how to do them in clinically focused coursework, clinical staffings, or individual meetings with clinical supervisors or peers). - Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients. - Violating HIPAA. - Missed session without advanced notice (i.e., no call/no show).

+Interventions for major concerns: